 Travelling to your dream safari destination often involves long hours in a safari vehicle and catching small chartered flights.
 Not only are there strict weight limits on these flights, but lugging a heavy suitcase around will quickly become tedious.

-As you eagerly plan your trip, our safari packing list for Tanzania below will ensure that you are fully equipped for this once-in-a-lifetime experience.
+As you eagerly plan your trip, my safari packing list for Tanzania below will ensure that you are prepared and fully equipped for this once-in-a-lifetime experience.

-The first thing to consider before you start packing is the time of year you plan to visit Tanzania.
-While average temperatures don’t change drastically throughout the year, the climate is notably marked by a wet and dry season.
+While average temperatures don’t change drastically throughout the year, the Tanzanian climate is notably marked by a dry and wet season.

 While early mornings and evenings might be cold, the temperature during this season is fairly predictable.
 Thermometer readings are often around 23°C/73°F, reaching a high of 28°C/82°F in the coastal areas.

-Long rains (March-April): The long rains usher in the peak of the wet season, which is typically marked by hot and humid conditions.
+Long rains are characterised by hot and humid conditions.
+The long rains usher in the peak of the wet season.

-See our guide on the best time to visit Kenya or Tanzania.
+Read more on the best time of year to visit East Africa.

 Clothing and Shoes

-- Simple, lightweight safari shoes: hiking boots or anckle-high trainers
+- Simple, lightweight safari shoes for walking and hiking

-- A dress / smart top if you feel like dressing up at night
+- A dress or smart top if you feel like dressing up at night

 - Warm jacket or fleece jacket